AP VoteCast: Ohio voters sour on state of nation

 The coronavirus pandemic was top of mind for many voters in Ohio, with 2 in 5 saying it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with a quarter saying it ranked at the top.
+Voters also considered the economy a major issue, with 3 in 10 saying it ranked at the top.
 Roughly 1 in 10 named health care.

 STAYING AT HOME